 According to most users of the Savage A-22 rifle, it’s simply a fun rifle to hunt with.
 It’s also one of the more budget-friendly rifle choices for people looking to save money.
 Because the Savage A-22 is lightweight, hunters can carry over 1,000 rounds of LR ammunition.
 Additionally, because LR ammunition doesn’t have much velocity, your kill won’t be further damaged by bullet penetration.

 Some rifle owners have complained that the .22 rifle isn’t as powerful as other rifles they’ve shot, such as a .357 ammunition revolver or a .308 rifle.
 Some shooters have also referred to the Savage A-22 as an air rifle, attesting to the mediocre view in which some see this rifle.
 Also, the ammunition’s low velocity can cause some accuracy issues if there’s a slight breeze in your hunting environment.

 Overall Rating: 4.5 out of 5 stars

-If you’re looking to hunt with an easy to handle, easy to clean, lightweight rifle, the Savage A-22 .22 Long Rifle is one of the best bets you can take.
-This rifle will provide you with clean, easy kills, high shot accuracy, and more money in your wallet because these rifles are relatively inexpensive.
+If you’re looking to hunt with an easy-to-handle, easy-to-clean, lightweight rifle, the Savage A-22 .22 Long Rifle is one of the best bets you can take.
+This rifle will provide clean, easy kills, high shot accuracy, and more money in your wallet because these rifles are relatively inexpensive.
 The adjustability of this rifle makes it popular among people who like to have a rifle as customized to their shooting habits as possible.
-Above all, we believe there’s a reason many avid hunters are known to collect Savage-brand semi-automatic rifles, and the A-22 .22 Long Rifle presents some of those main reasons.
-Whether you’re a beginner or a hunting expert, the Savage Arms A-22 has the ability to make you feel like you been hunting with great success for much of your life.
+Above all, there’s a reason many avid hunters are known to collect Savage-brand semi-automatic rifles, and the A-22 .22 Long Rifle presents some of those main reasons.
+Whether a beginner or a hunting expert, the Savage Arms A-22 can make you feel like you have been hunting with great success for much of your life.